ansys/pygranta/doc/source/getting_started.rst

 <https://github.com/ansys/pygranta/releases>`_ page.

-Each wheelhouse archive contains all the Python wheels necessary to install the ``pygranta`` metapackage from scratch on Windows and Linux from Python 3.8 to 3.11.
+Each wheelhouse archive contains all the Python wheels necessary to install the ``pygranta`` metapackage from scratch on Windows and Linux for all supported Python versions.
 You can install this on an isolated system with a fresh Python installation or on a virtual environment.

-For example, on Linux with Python 3.9, unzip the wheelhouse archive and install it with these commands:
+For example, on Linux with Python 3.12, unzip the wheelhouse archive and install it with these commands:

 .. code:: bash

-    unzip pygranta-v2023.1.dev0-wheelhouse-Linux-3.9-core.zip wheelhouse
+    unzip pygranta-v2023.2.0-wheelhouse-Linux-3.12-core.zip wheelhouse
     pip install pygranta -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as for Linux.
+If you're on Windows with Python 3.12, unzip to a wheelhouse directory and install using the same command as for Linux.

 Consider installing using a `virtual environment <https://docs.python.org/3/library/venv.html>`_.